composer/composer/doc/articles/authentication-for-private-packages.md

 ## gitlab-oauth

 > **Note:** For the gitlab authentication to work on private gitlab instances, the
-> "gitlab-domains" section should also contain the url.
+> `gitlab-domains` section should also contain the url.

 ### Command line gitlab-oauth